Respectability politics: Marriage equality

 An example of respectability politics used by the LGBT community in the United States was the 2015 Obergefell v.
 Hodges Supreme Court ruling that legalized same-sex marriage.
 Much of the mainstream argument to include the LGBT community in a heteronormative institution like marriage was that the inclusion of LGBT people in marriage would not challenge nor change traditional marriage values, like monogamy.
 In order to benefit from marriage as an institution, the LGBT community argued that their relationships were much akin and perpetuated the same values as heterosexual relationships.

 LGB Separatism

-The "LGB drop the T" movement is a separatist intra-community movement coined in 2015 to disassociate transgender people from the LGBT community and encourage LGBT organizations to revoke their support of the transgender community.
+The "Drop the T" movement is a separatist intra-community movement coined in 2015 to disassociate transgender people from the LGBT community and encourage LGBT organizations to revoke their support of the transgender community.
 It has been widely condemned by many LGBT groups as transphobic.
-This rejection is an example of cisgender LGB people attempting to form splintering identities that are more socially acceptable, at the expense of marginalizing the vilified "other."
+Meredith Talusan claims that this rejection is an example of cisgender LGB people attempting to form splintering identities that are more socially acceptable, at the expense of marginalizing the vilified "other."
 Some other organizations, with a similar aim of denouncing the transgender community in order to appear more respectable, include trans-exclusionary radical feminists and the LGB Alliance.